Ben Cooper (media executive): Career

-In April 2013, Cooper banned the single Ding-Dong!
-The Witch Is Dead from being played in full on Radio 1, once it had achieved number 2 status in the British pop charts, following the death of former PM, Margaret Thatcher.
+In April 2013, Cooper banned the single "Ding-Dong!
+The Witch Is Dead" from being played in full on Radio 1, once it had achieved number 2 status in the British pop charts, following the death of former PM, Margaret Thatcher.

 Cooper joined Bauer Radio in 2020, and was promoted to chief content and music office in 2021.
-His arrival at coincides with a number of high-profile personnel moves from BBC Radio to Bauer.
+His arrival coincided with a number of high-profile personnel moves from BBC Radio to Bauer.